-I am a 34 year old female.
-I have been itching all over for months and constantly covered with bruises, petechiae and livedo reticularis.
-I was diagnosed with erythromyalgia.
+I am a 34-year-old female.
+I have been itching all over for months and constantly covered with bruises, petechiae, and livedo reticularis.
+I was diagnosed with erythromelalgia.
 I also have severe bone pain.
-My blood work came back with elevated RBC, Hb, Hct, low alkaline phosphate, low BUN and creatinine.
-My vitamin B12 levels are in 1000s and not under 200.
+My blood work came back with elevated RBC, Hb, Hct, low alkaline phosphate, low BUN, and creatinine.
+My vitamin B12 levels are in the 1000s and not under 200.
 The neurologist says that I have fibromyalgia and changed my seizure medicines for juvenile myoclonic epilepsy.
 Do I think that I should visit a hematologist and figure out why my bones hurt so badly in my legs and why I am so itchy?
 My current medication includes Oxycodone and Lamotrigine for epilepsy.

-Other values are within normal range (attachment removed to protect patient identity) suggest no renal or liver disorders.
+Other values are within the normal range (attachment removed to protect patient identity) suggesting no renal or liver disorders.

-Increased hematocrit will slow down blood flow due to increased viscosity and this can cause few RBC to move out and lead to these symptoms.
-Even migraine, bone pain and increased itching can be attributed to sluggish blood flow.
+Increased hematocrit will slow down blood flow due to increased viscosity and this can cause few RBCs to move out and lead to these symptoms.
+Even migraine, bone pain, and increased itching can be attributed to sluggish blood flow.

 With high vitamin B12 and polycythemia, polycythemia vera needs to be seriously evaluated.